dgaydukov/cert-aws/sa/files/sa.md

     * MariaDB Audit Plugin - records db activity like users logging or queries
     * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores You can enable encryption when you create db, but once created you can't enable it.
 So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.
+If encryption is enabled you can't disable it after db creation, yet you can create unencrypted db.
+Same holds true for read replica.
+For encrypted db only encrypted read replica is possible (there is no way to have encrypted read-replica for unencrypted db or vice versa).
+Not all ec2 types [support encryption](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Availability)
 IAM db auth - you can add db user and use iam user to authenticate to your db.
 You still have your initial username/password and can you them to access db, but you can also use temporary tokens generated by `aws rds generate-db-auth-token` command to get token and to access your db using this token (token would be valid for 15 min).
 On-premise to rds data migration:
 * copy dump to s3 and from s3 import into rds (you can also use ec2, but create new ec2 for this purpose in to wise, yet this would work: copy dump to ec2 within same vpc as rds, go to ec2, connect from there to rds, and pump data into rds)